 The beauty of accidental discoveries is that they come from outside the constraints of formal thinking.
 I wasn't trying to solve quantum gravity or unify forces.
-I was simply observing life and wondering how the abstract became real.
+I was simply walking, observing, and wondering.
 Sometimes the universe reveals its secrets not to those who dig deepest, but to those who happen to look from just the right angle.

-4.4 The Profound Implications of Three-Dimensional Atoms
+4.2 The Profound Implications of Three-Dimensional Atoms